JLuc/scribus-project-manager/README.md

 You can either look for a string in the document's textframes or for a string appearing in the SLA document's XML.

 * `-find "a string"` searches string in textes of all chapters
-- `-xmlfind "CNAME='mystyle'"` searches string in the whole XML of all chapters (technical uses only)
+- `-xmlfind "CNAME='mystyle'"` searches string in the wholocal le XML of all chapters (technical uses only)

 The example makbook script takes care of deleting all conditional hyphens before performing the search (and also the xmlsearch)
 Results are displayed and also stored in the .found.tmp file